cogment/cogment-doc/docs/reference/python.md

 `endpoint`: _str_ - The endpoint to connect to the actor service, or "cogment://client" for client actors that don't provide a service and will connect in.
 Required.

 `implementation`: _str_ - The name of the implementation to run the actor.
-Default will see the implementation assigned arbitrarily.
+Default (no string) will see the implementation assigned arbitrarily.

-`initial_connection_timeout`: Maximum amount of time (in seconds) to wait for an actor to connect to a new trial.
-Default (or 0.0) will wait indefinitely.
+`initial_connection_timeout`: _float_ - Maximum amount of time (in seconds) to wait for an actor to connect to a new trial, after which it is considered unavailable for the trial duration.
+Default (0.0) will wait indefinitely.

+`response_timeout`: _float_ - Maximum amount of time (in seconds) to wait for an actor to respond with an action after an observation is sent, after which it is considered unavailable.
+Default (0.0) will wait indefinitely.

-`optional`: True to signify that the actor is optional.
+`optional`: _bool_ - True to signify that the actor is optional.
 An optional actor is not necessary for a trial to continue.
-If an actor is required (i.e. not optional), the trial will be terminated if the actor is not available.
+If an actor is required (i.e. not optional), the trial will be terminated if the actor becomes unavailable.
 Default is False.

-`default_action`: This is only relevant for _optional actors_.
-If set, and the actor is not available, this action will be sent to the environment.
-If not provided, the environment will be informed that the actor is unavailable, but will not receive an action.
-The type of the action must match the actor class (in the section `actor_classes:action:space` of the spec file for the appropriate actor class).
-Defaults to no action.
+`default_action`: _protobuf class instance_ - Immutable attribute.
+This is only relevant for _optional actors_.
+If provided, and the actor is not available, the environment will receive this action (the environment will not be informed that the actor is unavailable).
+If not provided, the environment will be informed that the actor is unavailable (the environment will not receive an action).
+The type is specified in the spec file under the section `actor_classes:action:space` for the specific actor class of the actor.
+Defaults to `None`.

 ### `__init__(self, cog_settings, class_name, **kwargs)`